 - [email protected] nurse service.

 - Telephone calls from your hospital phone that are not local.
 To make long distance calls you will need to buy a phone card from our front reception desk.

 - Purchase or hire costs for any aids or equipment to make your home safer.

-We will send your Peter Mac bills directly to Medicare and your private health insurance.
+We will send your Peter Mac bills directly to Medicare and/or your private health insurance.

 Yes, simply ask to see the Private Patient Liaison Officer who will answer all your questions and help change you from public to private.